tresoldi/dataviz/README.md

 Repository for the dataviz course

-This is my first change
+This is the status of README after the work in progress